OpenNebula/docs/source/deployment/node_installation/kvm_node_installation.rst

 Step 4.
 Configure Passwordless SSH
 ==================================

-OpenNebula front-end connect to the Hypervisor hosts using SSH.
-To be able to do that its user must be able to authenticate using SSH keys.
-You can do it distributing the public key of ``oneadmin`` user from all machines to the file ``/var/lib/one/.ssh/authorized_keys`` in all the machines.
-Another method consists on copying the keys from the front-end to all the hosts.
-For this guide we are going to use the second method.
+OpenNebula Front-end connects to the hypervisor Hosts using SSH.
+You must distribute the public key of ``oneadmin`` user from all machines to the file ``/var/lib/one/.ssh/authorized_keys`` in all the machines.
+There are many methods to achieve the distribution of the SSH keys, ultimately the administrator should choose a method (the recommendation is to use a configuration management system).
+In this guide we are going to manually scp the SSH keys.

-When the packages are installed the user ``oneadmin`` is created and a new set of SSH keys generated and ``authorized_keys`` populated.
-The only thing we have to prepare is the ``known_hosts`` file.
-To create it we have to execute this command as user ``oneadmin`` in the frontend with all the node names (or IP's) as parameters:
+When the package was installed in the Front-end, an SSH key was generated and the ``authorized_keys`` populated.
+We will sync the ``id_rsa``, ``id_rsa.pub`` and ``authorized_keys`` from the Front-end to the nodes.
+Additionally we need to create a ``known_hosts`` file and sync it as well to the nodes.
+To create the ``known_hosts`` file, we have to execute this command as user ``oneadmin`` in the Front-end with all the node names as parameters:

 .. prompt:: bash $ auto

-    $ ssh-keyscan node1 node2 node3 >> /var/lib/one/.ssh/known_hosts
+    $ ssh-keyscan <node1> <node2> <node3> ... >> /var/lib/one/.ssh/known_hosts

 Now we need to copy the directory ``/var/lib/one/.ssh`` to all the nodes.
-The easiest way is to set a temporary password to ``oneadmin`` in all the hosts and copy the directory from the frontend:
+The easiest way is to set a temporary password to ``oneadmin`` in all the hosts and copy the directory from the Front-end:

 .. prompt:: bash $ auto

-    $ scp -rp /var/lib/one/.ssh node1:/var/lib/one/
+    $ scp -rp /var/lib/one/.ssh <node1>:/var/lib/one/
-    $ scp -rp /var/lib/one/.ssh node2:/var/lib/one/
+    $ scp -rp /var/lib/one/.ssh <node2>:/var/lib/one/
-    $ scp -rp /var/lib/one/.ssh node3:/var/lib/one/
+    $ scp -rp /var/lib/one/.ssh <node3>:/var/lib/one/
+    $ ...

-Now you can verify that connecting from the frontend as user ``oneadmin`` to the nodes does not ask password:
+You should verify that connecting from the Front-end, as user ``oneadmin``, to the nodes, and from the nodes to the Front-end, does not ask password:

 .. prompt:: bash $ auto

+    $ ssh <node1>
+    $ ssh <frontend>
+    $ exit
+    $ exit

+    $ ssh <node2>
-    $ ssh node1
+    $ ssh <frontend>
+    $ exit
+    $ exit

-    $ ssh node2
+    $ ssh <node3>
-    $ ssh node3
+    $ ssh <frontend>
+    $ exit
+    $ exit

-.. _ignc_step_8_networking_configuration:
+.. _kvm_node_networking:

 Step 5.
 Networking Configuration
 ================================

 |image3|

-A network connection is needed by the OpenNebula front-end daemons to access the hosts to manage and monitor the hypervisors; and move image files.
-It is highly recommended to install a dedicated network for this purpose.
+A network connection is needed by the OpenNebula Front-end daemons to access the hosts to manage and monitor the Hosts, and to transfer the Image files.
+It is highly recommended to use a dedicated network for this purpose.

-There are various network models (please check the :ref:`Networking guide <nm>` to find out the networking technologies supported by OpenNebula), but they all have something in common.
-They rely on network bridges with the same name in all the hosts to connect Virtual Machines to the physical network interfaces.
+There are various network models (please check the :ref:`Networking <nm>` chapter to find out the networking technologies supported by OpenNebula).

-The simplest network model corresponds to the ``dummy`` drivers, where only the network bridges are needed.

-For example, a typical host with two physical networks, one for public IP addresses (attached to eth0 NIC) and the other for private virtual LANs (NIC eth1) should have two bridges:
+You may want to use the simplest network model that corresponds to the :ref:`dummy <bridged>` drivers.
+For this driver, you will need to setup a linux bridge and include a physical device to the bridge.
+Later on, when defining the network in OpenNebula, you will specify the name of this bridge and OpenNebula will know that it should connect the VM to this bridge, thus giving it connectivity with the physical network device connected to the bridge.
+For example, a typical host with two physical networks, one for public IP addresses (attached to an ``eth0`` NIC for example) and the other for private virtual LANs (NIC ``eth1`` for example) should have two bridges:

 .. prompt:: bash $ auto